Colli di Bergamo

 Park History

-Colli di Bergamo was one of the earliest regional parks established in Lombardy in 1977, created to prevent urban sprawl from consuming the hillsides that give Bergamo its distinctive visual identity.
-The park responded to accelerating construction pressure that threatened to merge the city with surrounding suburban development.
+Colli di Bergamo was established in 1977, making it one of the earliest regional parks in Lombardy — the third to be created after the Ticino and Groane parks.
+[1] The park was created to prevent urban sprawl from consuming the hillsides that give Bergamo its distinctive visual identity.
 Management has focused on maintaining the characteristic mosaic of forest, agriculture, and historic estates while providing recreational access for the urban population.
-The park's success in preserving the landscape has contributed to UNESCO recognition of Bergamo's Venetian walls and their setting.
+The park's success in preserving the landscape has supported the outstanding universal value recognised by the UNESCO World Heritage designation of Bergamo's Venetian walls in 2017.
+[2]

 Major Trails And Attractions

-The network of trails connecting the Citta Alta with surrounding hills offers walks combining natural and cultural heritage, with panoramic views of the Alps on clear days.
-The Astino valley and its medieval monastery provide a tranquil rural landscape minutes from the city center.
-The botanical garden on the hill above the Citta Alta displays both native and exotic species in a historic setting.
-The circuit of the Venetian Walls offers both a historical walk and elevated views of the surrounding park landscape.
+The network of trails connecting the Città Alta with surrounding hills offers walks combining natural and cultural heritage, with panoramic views of the Alps on clear days.
+The Astino Valley (Valle della Biodiversità) contains a medieval monastery founded in 1107 and a 58-hectare botanical oasis with over 300 plant varieties, managed by Bergamo Botanical Gardens since Expo 2015 and winner of the European Landscape Award in 2021.
+[1] The circuit of the Venetian Walls offers both a historical walk and elevated views of the surrounding park landscape.
 Spring wildflower walks attract botanists seeking the rare orchids of the limestone grasslands.

 Visitor Facilities And Travel